lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 There are also 150 “Dismounted Cavalry”!
 Who carry carbines or rifles with bayonets and are “freed from the Expence of Horse Keeping.”
-(34) --- but can keep their horses in the LHV stables, and first refusal when there are openings for more mounted volunteers
+(34) --- but can keep their horses in the LHV stables, and get first refusal when there are openings for more mounted volunteers.
+Suggests a strong ‘social club’ element?

+The version turned up by the random sample was 24p. ;  12⁰.
+The version in ECCO is 36p. ;  18⁰.

 Listed as “author of The Botanic Garden”